In a Nutshell

 Average Income and Employment

-Maine has a population of 1.38 million and an employment-to-population ratio of 56.3%, which is below the national’s ratio of 60.2%.
+Maine has a population of 1.38 million residents and an employment-to-population ratio of 56.3%, which means that for every 100 Maine residents, just over 56 are employed in part-time or full-time positions.
+This ratio is often referred to as the “labor force participation” ratio.
+Maine’s figure is below the national average labor force participation ratio of 60.2%.

 Another bright note in Maine's workforce is that unemployment remains low, at 2.4% as of May 2023.

-The median household income in the Pine Tree State is $63,182, while the per capita household income is $36,171.
-In Main, 11.5% of residents live in poverty.
+The median household income in the Pine Tree State is $63,182 per year, while the state’s income per capita is $36,171.
+In Maine, 11.5% of residents live in poverty.

 Credit Scores

-Your FICO score is a crucial aspect of determining credit scores, creditworthiness, and the cost of accessing loans.
-The average FICO score in Maine increased by 1 point to 728 in 2022, indicating that even through the pandemic, consumers found alternative ways to manage their debts.
+Your FICO score is crucial in determining credit scores, creditworthiness, and the cost of accessing loans.
+The average FICO score in Maine increased by 3 points to 731 in 2023, indicating that even through the pandemic, consumers found alternative ways to manage their debts.

-Generally, 728 is a good credit score for accessing lower-interest loans.
-With the national average FICO score at 714, this is a strong showing for Maine residents.
+Generally, 731 is quite a good credit score for accessing lower-interest loans.
+With the national average FICO score at 715 at the end of Q3 2023, this is a strong showing for Maine residents.

 Identity Theft

-Since the onset of the pandemic, the annual averages in identity theft reports in Maine increased by 85.39%, ranking it 4th countrywide.
+Since the onset of the pandemic, identity theft reports in Maine increased by 85.39%, ranking it 4th highest in the country in terms of growth.

-However, the number of identity theft in the state remained low at 167 cases per 100K residents ranking the state 39th countrywide.
+However, the number of identity thefts in the state still remained low at 167 cases per 100K residents ranking the state 39th countrywide.

 Banking and Tax Info